-In a broad sense, the geothermal concept can also be extended to the study of other planets.
-Its principles are exploited at the technological level in the production of electricity and in cogeneration through geothermal power plants from the associated geothermal energy.
+In a broad sense, the concept of geothermal energy can also be extended to the study of other planets.
+Its principles are exploited at the technological level in the production of electricity and in cogeneration through geothermal power plants from associated geothermal energy.

-In conclusion, geothermal is the relationship between the Earth and the heat generated by it.
-On the other hand, there is the geothermal energy that is a related but distinct concept.
+In conclusion, geothermal is the relationship between Earth and the heat generated by it.
+On the other hand, there is geothermal energy, which is a related but different concept.
 Geothermal energy is the use of these natural conditions to take advantage of this thermal energy.
-The energy used can be in the form of heat or in the form of electricity.
-In any case, it is a renewable energy source since the thermal resources inside the Earth are practically inexhaustible.
+The harnessed energy can be in the form of heat or in the form of electricity.
+In any case, it is a renewable energy source since the thermal resources of the Earth's interior are practically inexhaustible.

-The origin of the terrestrial heat of geothermal energy
+The origin of terrestrial heat from geothermal energy

-The heat of the Earth's core was originally generated during the accretion of the planet developed thanks to the force of gravitational attraction.
-Subsequently, heat continued to be generated thanks to the natural processes of nuclear fission of elements such as uranium, thorium and potassium.
+The heat from the Earth's core was originally generated during the accretion of the developed planet thanks to the gravitational pull force.
+Later, heat continued to be generated thanks to the natural processes of nuclear fission of elements such as uranium, thorium and potassium.

-The terrestrial heat is transferred from the interior to the Earth's surface through the Earth's mantle by convection produced by the movement of magma or deep water: This is the origin of most phenomena such as volcanic eruptions, and other associated geothermal phenomena and thus evident on the surface of the earth, such as thermal springs, geysers and fumaroles.
+Terrestrial heat is transferred from the interior to the Earth's surface through the Earth's mantle by convection produced by the movement of magma or deep water.
+This is the origin of most phenomena such as volcanic eruptions, and other associated geothermal phenomena, and thus evident on the surface of the earth, such as hot springs, geysers, and fumaroles.

 What is the thermal gradient?

 Depending on the heat flux and thermal conductivity, which varies according to the type of soil or rock, a different thermal gradient is observed (temperature variation as a function of depth).